technoloboy/moe-cts-by/README.md

 ### 1. Install IsaacLab

-Install IsaacLab 2.3.0 release by following the [installation guide](https://isaac-sim.github.io/IsaacLab/release/2.3.0/source/setup/installation/pip_installation.html#).
+Install IsaacLab v2.3.0 by following the [guide](https://isaac-sim.github.io/IsaacLab/v2.3.0/source/setup/quickstart.html#).
 Please make sure to clone the IsaacLab repository and perform the installation using the release/2.3.0 branch.

 After installation, your environment should satisfies: